dcooman/TidyData/README.md

 14. Append the x_test and x_train data frames to each other using rbind.
 15. Rearrange and eliminate unneeded columns in the combined dataset.
 Move the key columns; subject_id, activity, and study_group, to the front; and remove all but the data columns that contain the mean or standard deviations.
-These columns contain the phrase "mean" r the phrase "std".
+These columns contain the phrase "mean" or the phrase "std".
 16. Summarize the combined data frame on subject_id, activity, and study_group, calculating the mean for each variable and saving the summarized data file as a text file using write.table.
 The final product is a text file called 'final.txt'.